 a.
-The contractor will assist in locating, qualifying, and increasing the skills of minority group and women employees, and applicants for employment.
+The contractor will assist in locating, qualifying, and increasing the skills of minorities and women who are applicants for employment or current employees.
+Such efforts should be aimed at developing full journey level status employees in the type of trade or job classification involved.

 b.
 Consistent with the contractor's work force requirements and as permissible under Federal and State regulations, the contractor shall make full use of training programs, i.e., apprenticeship, and on-the-job training programs for the geographical area of contract performance.
-Where feasible, 25 percent of apprentices or trainees in each occupation shall be in their first year of apprenticeship or training.
 In the event a special provision for training is provided under this contract, this subparagraph will be superseded as indicated in the special provision.
+The contracting agency may reserve training positions for persons who receive welfare assistance in accordance with 23 U.S.C.
+140(a).